MicrosoftDocs/fabric-docs/docs/real-time-analytics/overview.md

 ## When to use Real-time Analytics?

-If any one of these questions describe your data needs, Real-time Analytics is the right solution for you:
+If any one of these questions describes your data needs, Real-time Analytics is the right solution for you:

 > [!div class="checklist"]
 > * Do I need high freshness from data ingestion to query?